dfandrich/spec-tree/README.md

 way using XML tools.
 See the XHTML source for comments showing how to use `xmlstarlet` to extract each table of information into CSV format.

+The `rpmspec` and `curl` applications must be available on the PATH.

+### spec-url-check

+`spec-url-check` generates a report of URLs found in spec files and whether or not they point to valid resources.
+Those that cannot be accessed are noted.
+Run it like this:

+    cd TOP
+    spec-url-check >/tmp/report.html 2>/tmp/errors.log

+The output is XHTML which can be queried to extract the data in a structured way using XML tools.
+See the XHTML source for comments showing how to use `xmlstarlet` to extract each table of information into CSV format.

+The `rpmspec`, `spectool` and `curl` applications must be available on the PATH.

 ## Workflows

 `spec-tree` is intended for mass changes to spec files.
 A typical workflow